 The thing about Bad Times at the El Royale is that it is, I think, a genuinely good movie—not a great one, but one that I don't know if I could identify a single serious problem with—that just so happens to be caught inside a ruinously bad attempt at playing with structure, one that its writer and director, Drew Goddard, grows tired of almost the minute he starts applying it, and which makes the film, every time it crops up, quite a great deal worse than it has any right being.

-So: Bad Times, set in or around the year 1969, tells the story of an especially macabre night at the titular hotel, built directly upon the border of California and Nevada and each half of it themed appropriately, and once not long ago a happening place for all manner of luminaries who found themselves on the road from Los Angeles east toward Las Vegas and Reno, but which has now passed its moment in the sun, its Nevadan half no longer a licensed gaming establishment, and the whole place manned by a skeleton crew of just one desk clerk—slash baretender slash custodian slash everything else (Lewis Pullman)—who, despite his multiple responsibilities, doesn't appear to actually expect any guests ever again, given how he's abandoned his post in the middle of the afternoon when four weary travelers simultaneously bear down on his kitschily bifurcated lobby.
+So: Bad Times, set in or around the year 1969, tells the story of an especially macabre night at the titular hotel.
+Built directly upon the border of California and Nevada and each half of it themed appropriately, once not long ago it was a happening place for all manner of luminaries who found themselves on the road from Los Angeles east toward Las Vegas and Reno.
+It has now passed its moment in the sun, its Nevadan half is no longer a licensed gaming establishment, and the whole place is manned by a skeleton crew of just one desk clerk—slash baretender slash custodian slash everything else (Lewis Pullman)—who, despite his multiple responsibilities, doesn't appear to actually expect any guests ever again, given how he's abandoned his post in the middle of the afternoon when four weary travelers simultaneously bear down on his kitschily bifurcated lobby.